Skip to contents

 Full Run-through

 With all network manipulations, fundamental network traits change.
-This requires the utilities to rapidly and efficiently recopute key network metric.
-The nhdplusTools package provides the option to regenerate all or some of these on the fly using graph algroithms and logic.
+This requires the utilities to rapidly and efficiently recompute key network metric.
+The nhdplusTools package provides the option to regenerate all or some of these on the fly using graph algorithms and logic (see Blodget et al (2023))

 We will return to the get_sorted() utility in the subsetting section